GoogleCloudDataproc/initialization-actions/README.md

   --initialization-actions gs://$MY_BUCKET/presto.sh
 ```

+You can decide when to sync your copy of the initialization action with any changes to the initialization action that occur in the GitHub repository.
 This is also useful if you want to modify initialization actions to fit your needs.

 ## Why these samples are provided